 Carrying on from the above point, children must understand want vs need.
 It’s OK to say no when they ask for the latest thing on their wish list but avoid saying that they can’t have it because you can’t afford it.
 This gives off the signals that you are not in control of the money which can create anxiety for yourself and your child.

 Try to explain to them the difference between want and need with your own examples that are relative to your lives and their experiences.

 With new apps and online banking current accounts you can easily see your balance increase and decrease by the touch of a button or the swipe of a card.
 By showing children that once you buy something, the money is instantly taken away this can help show them that ‘virtual’ money is just the same as physical money.
 This will help reinforce that when money is gone, it’s really gone.
 Cash will be used increasingly less as children get older so it is important for them to see physical cash and balances on screens as the same thing.

 Finally, know that your children will most likely follow in your footsteps and to your example when it comes to money.
-Research that the Money Advice Service has done suggests that adult money habits are set by the age of seven.
 It’s a good idea to limit the amount of shopping trips as a fun activity as they will start to have the same resonance with them as a free fun activity such as a trip to the park.
 This way, they should learn that money is not an unlimited resource and that shopping trips are a treat.

-There we have 9 small tips to help us all on the way to a brighter financial future!
+There we have nine small tips to help us all on the way to a brighter financial future!